BYUCS452S2020/house_buying/server/README.md

-this is where the server will go.
+# Docker file to easily set up the MySQL server